VamshiKaranam/SentinelOrbit/README.md

 python orbit_solved.py
 ```

-If snap is not installed at the default location, Please provide the custom path when prompted.
+If snap is not installed at the default location, Please provide the custom path to orbit files when prompted.

 ## 4 Check